 Interest Payment Dates.
-Interest on the 2019 Bonds is payable semiannually on each April 1 and October 1, commencing on April 1, 2020.
+Interest on the 2019A Bonds is payable semiannually on each February 1 and August 1, commencing August 1, 2019.

 Tax Status.
-For information on the tax status of the 2019 Bonds, see the italicized language at the top of this cover page and "TAX MATTERS" herein.
+For information on the tax status of the 2019A Bonds, see the italicized language at the top of this cover page and "TAX MATTERS" herein.

 Delivery Date.
-It is expected that the 2019 Bonds will be available for delivery to DTC on or about September 18, 2019.
+It is expected that the 2019A Bonds will be available for delivery to DTC on or about May 14, 2019.

 This cover page contains certain information for quick reference only.
-It is not a summary of the 2019 Bonds or this Official Statement.
-Investors must read the entire Official Statement, including the Appendices, which are an integral part hereof, to obtain information essential to the making of an informed investment decision regarding the 2019 Bonds.
+It is not a summary of the 2019A Bonds or this Official Statement.
+Investors must read the entire Official Statement, including the Appendices, which are an integral part hereof, to obtain information essential to the making of an informed investment decision regarding the 2019A Bonds.

-The 2019 Bonds are offered when, as and if issued by the Authority and accepted by the Underwriters and subject to the approval of the legality of the issuance of the 2019 Bonds by Cozen O'Connor and Ahmad Zaffarese LLC, Co-Bond Counsel, both of Philadelphia, Pennsylvania.
-Certain legal matters will be passed upon for the Authority by Philip Brandt, Esq., Authority Counsel, Philadelphia, Pennsylvania.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Eckert Seamans Cherin & Mellott, LLC, Philadelphia, Pennsylvania.
-Certain legal matters will be passed upon for the City by the City of Philadelphia Law Department.
-Hawkins Delafield & Wood LLP and Law Office of Ann C. Lebowitz, Philadelphia, Pennsylvania, as Co-Disclosure Counsel to the City, will each deliver an opinion to the City and the Underwriters regarding certain matters.
+The 2019A Bonds are offered when, as and if issued by the City and accepted by the Underwriters and subject to the approval of the legality of the issuance of the 2019A Bonds by Cozen O'Connor and Ahmad Zaffarese LLC, Co-Bond Counsel, both of Philadelphia, Pennsylvania.
+Certain legal matters will be passed upon for the City by the City of Philadelphia Law Department, and for the Underwriters by their co-counsel, Dilworth Paxson LLP and Hardwick Law Firm, LLC, both of Philadelphia, Pennsylvania.
+Hawkins Delafield & Wood LLP and the Law Office of Ann C. Lebowitz, Philadelphia, Pennsylvania, Co-Disclosure Counsel to the City, will each deliver an opinion to the City and the Underwriters regarding certain matters.